dyncan/dyncan.github.io/_includes/about/en.md

- I am actively seeking new career opportunities as a [Certified Salesforce.com Platform Developer](/img/certifications.png) with 8 years of hands-on experience in Salesforce field.
-My proficiency in the development lifecycle, application design patterns, integration patterns, and deployment planning.
+I am actively pursuing new career opportunities as a [Certified Salesforce.com Platform Developer](/img/certifications.png), bringing 8 years of hands-on experience in the Salesforce domain.
+Proficient in the development lifecycle, application design patterns, integration patterns, and deployment planning, I ensure a comprehensive skill set.

-Through my good understanding of Apex and Lightning page builds, I can guarantee high code coverage and meet all business requirements by reviewing, adjusting, and writing code.
-I have also created reusable UI/UX components using the lightning component framework and optimized code to adhere to Salesforce governor limits.
+My expertise in Apex and Lightning page builds enables me to guarantee high code coverage and fulfill business requirements through meticulous code review, adjustment, and writing.
+I have a track record of creating reusable UI/UX components using the Lightning component framework and optimizing code to align with Salesforce governor limits.

-I can quickly learn new technologies and processes, successfully applying them to projects and operations.
-I am eager to join a dynamic and innovative team where I can continue to advance my skills while making a positive impact.
+Demonstrating a rapid grasp of new technologies and processes, I successfully integrate them into projects and operations.
+I am enthusiastic about joining a dynamic and innovative team, aiming to advance my skills while making a positive impact.

-If you are seeking a highly motivated and skilled professional with excellent communication and problem-solving skills, then please feel free to [contact me](mailto:hi@dyncan.com).
-I would be delighted to discuss any potential opportunities and demonstrate how I can contribute to your organization.
+If you are in search of a highly motivated professional with excellent communication and problem-solving skills, please feel free to [contact me](mailto:hi@dyncan.com).
+I would be delighted to discuss potential opportunities and showcase how I can contribute to your organization.

 ## Personal Projects